George Sargent (businessman): Later events

 Frozen pies became a significant part of the market, and refrigerated transport allowed interstate bakers to capture a portion of the Sydney market.
 Other forms of fast food reduced the dominance of the meat pie in Australian fast food cuisine.

 As late as 2012, Sargents still accounted for around half the market share for meat pies in Sydney.
 In December of that year, Sargents halted pie production, due to an industrial dispute over employee remuneration.

 Production of frozen Sargent's pies resumed at Colyton, in its last years under the name Sargents Pty Ltd, but finally ceased in 2022.
+As the Colyton factory had also been making 'Big Ben' brand square pies, that pie also became unavailable in Australia from that time.